 It is the policy of the University of Texas at Austin to promote safe international travel for students participating in activities and/or events covered under this policy.
-Under this policy, the University reserves the right to cancel any international activity and/or require UT students to depart their international location due to health, safety and/or other concerns.
+Under this policy, the University reserves the right to cancel any international activity and/or require UT students to depart their international location due to health, safety and/or other concerns, to include academic and disciplinary misconduct.
 Current travel policy and Restricted Region travel information can be found on the International Office website (http://world.utexas.edu).